stevenlriv/homebase-react-mvp/README.md

   12. [] /my-homebase
   13. [] /profile
   14. [] FOOTER SOCIAL LINKS {Facebook, Instagram}
+  15. The categories pages -- would be managed using firestore database

 ## Brandind - Colors
  - Primary (dark orange): #d66d2a